ac-uoc/scraping-exercice/README.md

 We conclude, among other aspects, that the karma value of the main news thread does not seem to depend on the other parameters, as it is probably obtained by contributions along an extraordinarily long time period; the average karma of these contributors of the main thread may be at a value of 350.

+There is a version 2: meneame_scrapingV2.ipynb in case of Windows 10 failures.
+It also produces an Excel file of the data.